| Commonly

 alone.
 Since the artwork is custom-made, it can be designed using a

-predetermined dominant color to match a mat selected in advance.
+predetermined dominant color to match a matte selected in advance.

 into a frame in minutes without professional help in most cases.
 If